samAricha/task_management_application/README.md

 1. Clone the project from GitHub
 2. Create your .env file
+3. use the env.example as your guide
-3. run composer update
+4. run composer update
-4. Run the project
+5. Run the project